KarolS/millfork/docs/stdlib/input.md

 #### `void reset_joy()`

 Resets the state variables.
-For platforms with more than one button, this resets only the main button state.
+The default implementation resets only the main button.
-On those platforms use the platform-specific functions instead.
+May be overridden by a strong alias on some platforms that have more buttons.

 ## null_joy_default

 This module set the default joystick to no joystick.

 #### `alias read_joy`

+A reserved name for reading the default joystick.

 ## mouse